QuanTrieuPCYT/ASRock-B560M-Pro4_Hackintosh/README.md

 ## ✅ Whats workin'
 * Full graphics acceleration with supported GPUs (`iMacPro1,1` or `MacPro7,1` is recommended)
+* Full proper acceleration with SideCar and Mirroring support on `iMac20,1` or `iMac20,2` SMBIOS (10th Gen GPU running in headless mode)
 * DRM with AMD dGPU (`iMacPro1,1` and `MacPro7,1`) configuration.
 Please follow [**this guide**](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html) for more information.
 * USB 2.0 and 3.0 (all)
 * Ethernet